Henriquelay/Zapeador_Bot/README.md

 * Use `pipenv shell` to enter your newly-created virtual enviroment, as a shell.
 * Exit shell however you like to exit it.

-Please explain why is what I did wrong when posting issues/PRs.

 Não possui nenhum vínculo com a empresa Whatsapp® ou vemdezapbe.be